Ask a Researcher

 Mary Baker Eddy was deeply interested in Bible research and consulted numerous reference works on the Scriptures—here are some references she used.

-Mary Baker Eddy quoted several translations in her published works.
-She was also deeply interested in Bible research and consulted numerous reference works on the Scriptures.
-See below for a list of the translations that she quotes, as well as books that were in her...
+Mary Baker Eddy quoted several Bible translations in her published works.
+She was also deeply interested in scriptural research and consulted numerous reference works on the Bible.
+See below for a list of the translations that she quotes, as well as books that were in...

 Mary Baker Eddy founded “The Christian Science Monitor” in 1908 with the objective “to injure no man, but to bless all mankind.”